k8snetworkplumbingwg/multus-cni/README.md

 </p>
 ## Network configuration reference

-- name (string, required): the name of the network
+* `name` (string, required): the name of the network
-- type (string, required): &quot;multus&quot;
+* `type` (string, required): "multus"
-- kubeconfig (string, optional): kubeconfig file for the out of cluster communication with kube-apiserver.
-See the example [kubeconfig](https://github.com/Intel-Corp/multus-cni/blob/master/doc/node-kubeconfig.yaml)
+* `kubeconfig` (string, optional): kubeconfig file for the out of cluster communication with kube-apiserver, Refer the doc
-- delegates (([]map,required): number of delegate details in the Multus, ignored in case kubeconfig is added.
+* `delegates` (([]map,required): number of delegate details in the Multus, ignored in case kubeconfig is added.
-- masterplugin (bool,required): master plugin to report back the IP address and DNS to the container
+* `masterplugin` (bool,required): master plugin to report back the IP address and DNS to the container

-## Usage with Kubernetes CRD/TPR based network objects
+## Usage with Kubernetes CRD/TPR based Network Objects

-Kubelet is responsible for establishing network interfaces for pods; it does this by invoking its configured CNI plugin.
-When Multus is invoked it retrieves network references from Pod annotation.
-Multus then uses these network references to get network configurations.
-Network configurations are defined as Kubernetes Custom Resource Object (CRD).
-These configurations describe which CNI plugins to invoke and what their configurations are.
-The order of plugin invocation is important as it identifies the primary plugin.
-This order is taken from network object references given in a Pod spec.
+Kubelet is responsible for establishing the network interfaces for each pod; it does this by invoking its configured CNI plugin.
+When Multus is invoked, it recovers pod annotations related to Multus, in turn, then it uses these annotations to recover a Kubernetes custom resource definition (CRD), which is an object that informs which plugins to invoke and the configuration needing to be passed to them.
+The order of plugin invocation is important as is the identity of the primary plugin.

+Please refer the Kubernetes Network SIG - Multiple Network PoC proposal for more details refer the link - [K8s Multiple Network proposal](https://docs.google.com/document/d/1TW3P4c8auWwYy-w_5afIPDcGNLK3LZf0m14943eVfVg/edit)

 <p align="center">
    <img src="doc/images/multus_crd_usage_diagram.JPG" width="1008" />
 </p>

-### Creating &quot;Network&quot; resources in Kubernetes
+### Creating “Network” third party resource in kubernetes

 Multus is compatible to work with both CRD/TPR.
 Both CRD/TPR based network object api self link is same.

-##### **CRD based Network objects**
+#### CRD based Network objects

-1. Create a Custom Resource Definition &quot;crdnetwork.yaml&quot; for the network object as shown below:
+1. Create a Third party resource “crdnetwork.yaml” for the network object as shown below

 ```
 apiVersion: apiextensions.k8s.io/v1beta1
 kind: CustomResourceDefinition
 metadata:
   # name must match the spec fields below, and be in the form: <plural>.<group>
-  name: networks.kubernetes.com
+  name: networks.kubernetes-network.cni.cncf.io
 spec:
   # group name to use for REST API: /apis/<group>/<version>
-  group: kubernetes.com
+  group: kubernetes-network.cni.cncf.io
   # version name to use for REST API: /apis/<group>/<version>
   version: v1
   # either Namespaced or Cluster